tardate/LittleArduinoProjects/playground/LEDCubes/Mini4/README.md

 or n-channel MOSFETs like in [Led4Digit7Segment/DoubleShiftWithFETs](../../Led4Digit7Segment/DoubleShiftWithFETs) project.

 I think I'll use 2N7000 MOSFETs - no particular reason except simplicity.
-I'v put 10kΩ resistors in the gate connection; these are not strictly required expect perhaps to protected the MCU from a current surge in case of a failing FET.
+I've put 10kΩ resistors in the gate connection; these are not strictly required expect perhaps to protected the MCU from a current surge in case of a failing FET.

 ## Construction